-In the primary grades we believe there is benefit to the use of technology to support learning.
+There is benefit to the use of technology to support learning.
 Students at CWC Kansas City will be provided with educational opportunities to utilize electronic devices under the supervision of a teacher.
 Use will always be guided by the Internet Use Policy.
-However, we also believe that in the primary years, student learning is more dependent on active, engaging activities involving manipulatives and movement and peer interaction, so we will purposefully limit time on electronic devices.
+However, we also believe student learning is more dependent on active, engaging activities involving manipulatives and movement and peer interaction, so we will purposefully limit time on electronic devices.